danger/peril/docs/settings_repo_info.md

 }
 ```

+Bug: as this is all pretty much all hacky string manipulation, it doesn't really mix well with commas in the strings.
+Happy to take PRs improving this if you want it :+1:.

 ### `dangerfiles`

 The value in these keys is a reference to a Dangerfile.
 There are two ways of specifying a Dangerfile, remote or local.